-#[note added by WSF Kidd] - The chart to which Franklin Kidd refers has not been preserved with this copy of the manuscript.
-His sketch map also has not been found; however, all the places to which he refers can be seen using Google Earth and the link on this web site to the kmz file which I have made for these places.
++[note added by WSF Kidd] - The chart to which Franklin Kidd refers has been (7/2012) located among his papers, and a conversion of it included at the end of this chapter.
+I have also constructed a descendant-style family tree chart, using the information in this chapter, which is linked separately on this website.
+Two sketch maps also have been found in his papers, and a drafted version of both of them are also now included; however, they show only some the places mentioned in this document; all the places to which he refers can be seen using Google Earth and the link on this web site to the kmz file which I have made for this purpose.